Data Usage Policies#

 Data Access#

-1. FASSE accounts are individual accounts that are not sharable.
+1. RED accounts are individual accounts that are not sharable.

 You are not allowed to share your account password with anyone.
 Allowing other individuals to log into your account or use your account is a violation of our DUA and will result in immediate termination of your account.